-New Word My Description hero Person who responds to a disaster without thinking about themselves but thinking about how they could help Personal Connection Drawing Thomas Jefferson is a hero of American Independence.
+Vocabulary Notebook Gample.
+New Word My Description with students repeatedly. hero Person who responds to a disaster without thinking about themselves but thinking about how they could help Check in about what is happening and what they are thinking.
+Personal Connection Drawing Thomas Jefferson is a hero of American Independence.
+Students prac tice ("You do") Repeat process above having students select ting 3 different words of their choice.